 It’s just around the corner.
-You’ll make more money, you’ll get a windfall, your tax return will hit your account.
+You’ll make more money, you’ll get a windfall, your tax refund will hit your account.
 Once you get there, you’ll be fine.
 So you wait.

 Truth: Lifestyle Creep is a Real Phenomenon

 That tension and tightness you feel right now?
 There’s no guarantee that will go away if your income level climbs: that’s because money is so much more than just a math equation.
 It’s about behavior, expectations, and emotions.

 That’s why one of the great ironies of wealth is that some people who make $40,000/year are millionaires while some people making $500,000/year are not.

 So what can you do about it?
 Manage the money you have now in a way that gives you more peace, and when the windfall or promotion does materialize, you’ll already have the habits and behaviors built to manage that money well too.
 Find more space now between your expenses and your income.